kshedden/duration/README.md

 The __duration__ package supports fitting statistical models for event time data (also known as "survival analysis") in Go.

-Currently, Cox proportional hazards regression, Kaplan-Meier estimates of the marginal survival function, and estimation of the cumulative incidence function are supported.
+Currently, proportional hazards regression ("Cox models"), Kaplan-Meier estimates of the marginal survival function, and estimation of the cumulative incidence function are supported.
 The analysis functions accept data using the [dstream](http://github.com/kshedden/dstream) interface.